jeremy-lane/python-tests-ignore/README.md

 # python-tests-ignore
-Just testing GitHub and python
-Does this work the way I think?
+Just testing GitHub and pythonDoes this work the way I think?